Skip to content

 • by

-If you’re learning Tagalog, planning to dive or snorkel in the Philippines, or simply fascinated by marine ecosystems, the word for reef is bahura (pronounced bah-HOO-rah, with stress on the second syllable).
-This is the standard, native, and most widely used Tagalog term for coral reef — the vibrant, living underwater structures built by corals that support incredible biodiversity.
+If you’re learning Tagalog, planning to dive or snorkel in the Philippines, or simply fascinated by marine ecosystems, the word for Reef in Tagalog is bahura (pronounced bah-HOO-rah, with stress on the second syllable).
+This is the standard, native, and most widely used Tagalog term for coral reef—the vibrant, living underwater structures built by corals that support incredible biodiversity.
 In everyday speech among divers, fishermen, tour guides, and coastal communities across the Philippines, bahura is the word you’ll hear everywhere from Anilao to Tubbataha.

-The Philippines sits at the center of the Coral Triangle and boasts some of the world’s most diverse and beautiful bahura — making it a global diving paradise.
-This blog post covers pronunciation, the importance of bahura in Philippine seas, 12 practical example sentences, related vocabulary, conservation notes, and more — so you can confidently talk about reefs in Tagalog.
+The Philippines sits at the center of the Coral Triangle and boasts some of the world’s most diverse and beautiful bahura—making it a global diving paradise.
+This blog post covers pronunciation, the importance of bahura in Philippine seas, 12 practical example sentences, related vocabulary, conservation notes, and more—so you can confidently talk about a Reef in Tagalog.

 Common related phrases in everyday Tagalog:

 In dive shops, boat briefings, and coastal talk, Filipinos use bahura constantly: “Mag-snorkel tayo sa bahura!”
-(Let’s snorkel the reef!)
+(Let’s snorkel the reef!).
+Understanding the sea animal names word list in Tagalog will help you describe exactly what you see while exploring.

 Fascinating Facts About Bahura in the Philippines